 Epidermolysis Bullosa (EB) is a rare disease whereby the skin blisters and peels at the slightest touch.
 Living with EB has been likened to living with third degree burns.
 It is very painful, and sufferers must be bandaged every day with dressings to protect and medicate their wounds.

 EB is characterised by skin fragility with blister formation occurring spontaneously or following minor trauma.
-EB can be broadly divided into three major catagories: Simplex, Junctional and Dystrophic.
-These catagories can be further subtyped based on inheritance and clinical features.
+EB can be broadly divided into four major categories: Simplex, Junctional, Dystrophic and Kindler Syndrome.
+These categories can be further subtyped based on inheritance and clinical features.